calories to gain muscle mass

 Calories to gain muscle mass

-Whether your goal is to lose fat or gain muscle, you know that calories are essential.
+Whether your goal is to lose fat or gain muscle mass, you know that calories are essential.

 It is through calories that you will achieve, or not, good results.

-It is also important to know how many proteins, carbohydrates and fats you must use it daily.
+It is also important to know how many proteins, carbohydrates and fats you should use it daily.

-The method is very similar to the one used to know how many calories do you need to lose fat, changing only in the final part.
+The method is very similar to that used to find out how many calories do you need to lose fat, changing only in the final part.

-Often the lack of results is due to a lack of calories, so do you know how many calories you should eat to gain muscle mass?
+The lack of results is often due to a lack of calories, so do you know how many calories you should eat to gain muscle mass?

 Basal Metabolism

-The first step is to know your basal metabolism.
+The first step is to know what your basal metabolism is.

-Basal metabolism is the number of calories that your body burns just to function.
+Basal metabolism is the number of calories your body burns just to function.

-Even if you don't do anything during the day, you will burn calories.
+Even if you don't do anything during the day, you'll burn calories.

-In addition, the more mass you have, the higher your basal metabolism.
+Furthermore, the more mass you have, the higher your basal metabolism will be.

-So, as you must realize, it is essential to start by knowing approximately how many calories you burn at rest.
+Therefore, as you can understand, it is essential to start by knowing approximately how many calories you burn at rest.

 Calculate basal metabolism